-• The Links property group specifies the pages to be selected by various standard actions on a display page.
+- The Links property group specifies the pages to be selected by various standard actions on a display page.
 The Parent Page property defines a page to be selected if the timeout occurs and no action is defined.
 The Next Page property defines a page to be selected if input navigation is enabled and the focus is moved beyond the last field on the page.
-The Previous Page property defines a page to be selected if the focus is similarly moved beyond the first field.

-- The Auto Initiate property is used to indicate whether the data entry keypad should automatically be displayed as soon as the page is selected, provided enabled entry fields exist.
-If this mode is disabled, an active data entry field must be touched to display the keypad. - The Entry Order property is used to select how the next and previous buttons on the keypad should navigate between fields.
+The Previous Page property defines a page to be selected if the focus is similarly moved beyond the first field. - The Auto Initiate property is used to indicate whether the data entry keypad should automatically be displayed as soon as an alphanumeric character is received from an external source, such as a keyboard or USB scanner, provided enabled entry fields exist.
+If this mode is disabled an active data entry field must be touched to display the keypad. - The Entry Order property is used to select how the next and previous buttons on the keypad should navigate between fields.
 Fields may be selected in rows and then in columns, or in columns and then in rows. - The Position property allows the globally defined position of popup windows to be overridden for this page.
 If local settings are enabled, the Horizontal and Vertical properties are used to specify the position. - The Master Slide property is used to indicate whether the master slide should be kept active while a popup is displayed.
 The default setting of enabled allows buttons on the master slide to function, even though buttons on the actual page will be disabled while a popup is present.
 This can be useful if you want global navigation options on the master slide to always be available.